Quick start

 %timeit

-function.
-Notice that this value roughly matches the duration of the sequential function when measured with%timeit
+This value should roughly match the duration of the original sequential function if measured with

 .
-The min, max and avg values tell us that there is some discrepancy in the execution of our function, most probably caused by the various group sizes of our dataset.total parallel overhead, total partitioning and total combining tell us that running the additional partitioning function added some significant albeit acceptable computing overhead.
-The time spent combing the resulting data-frames is negligible though.
+The min, max and avg values tell us that there is some discrepancy in the partitioned execution of our function, most probably caused by the possibly uneven workload in the partitioned dataset.total parallel overhead, total partitioning and total combining are the overheads related to the parallel execution of the function.

 Note